The ethics of IVF

 One’s view of IVF will largely depend on one’s view of human intervention in the process of conception and one’s belief on the beginning of human life.
 If you are against human intervention, then IVF is not for you and you should seek other more natural ways to promote conception.
 On the other hand, if you believe that human life begins at or after implantation, then the use of IVF may be acceptable.
 In this case a young embryo is just a bunch of cells with the “potential” to be a baby, but it’s not a living being.
 However, you also need to appreciate the financial cost of IVF and the physical impact of the procedure on the mother.

 IVF is more problematic if you believe that human life begins at fertilization.
 This means that the embryos produced in the laboratory by IVF are human lives.
 Usually the embryos that are not implanted are frozen or discarded.
 As these are not usually given the opportunity to develop into adults, their fate is equivalent to abortion.
 To destroy an embryo is to destroy a human being near the beginning of their life.
 If you want to respect human life and not destroy a human being, then IVF is only acceptable if no embryos are discarded.
 God values human life and does not condone murder (Exodus 20:13; Jas.
 2:11).

 Is the ethics of IVF a debatable matter?

-As one’s view of IVF will largely depend on one’s view of human intervention in the process of conception and one’s belief on the beginning of human life, the ethics of IVF could be a debatable matter (like tattoos).
+As one’s view of IVF will largely depend on one’s view of human intervention in the process of conception and one’s belief on the beginning of human life, the ethics of IVF could be a debatable matter (like politics or tattoos).
 These are secondary matters that are not essential to the Christian faith (Rom.
 14:1 – 15:7; 1 Cor.
 8:1-13; 10:23-33).
 The Biblical principles that can help us determine God’s will in debatable matters are given in the Appendix.

 What about freezing embryos?